c316/meteor-mandrill/README.md

 ## Breaking changes in v1.0

+If you're upgrading from v0.x, you need to update the package as follows:

+    meteor update wylio:mandrill --allow-incompatible-update

 Version 1.0 implements the *complete* Mandrill API, and no longer catches errors to the console, so that you can take more appropriate action in case an API call fails.
 Due to this latter change,